mdbs99/james/README.md

 Considering `<james>` as the path where you have saved the sources, you must include these paths in your project:
 - Search Path `<james>\src;<james>\src\delphi`

-If you are using an old *Delphi* version as *Delphi 7*, you might need to download:
+If you are using an old *Delphi* version as *Delphi 7*, you also might need to download these:
 - [FastMM4](https://github.com/pleriche/FastMM4) — A memory manager for *Delphi* and *C++ Builder* with powerful debugging facilities
-  - you should set *FastMM4* in Delphi Library Path
 - [DUnit](http://dunit.sourceforge.net/) — An Xtreme testing framework for *Delphi* programs

+And make sure that these libraries are in your Delphi search path.

 # Testing

 Make sure that everything is working in your environment opening the `/test/TestAll` project, compiling and running.

-*Lazarus* has all requirements to compile it.

-If you are using *Delphi*, you might need to include *DUnit*, *FastMM4* and *mORMot* paths into the search path of `TestAll`.

 # License